Malcolm Butler: 2020 season

 In Week 5 against the Buffalo Bills, Butler recorded two interceptions off of passes thrown by Josh Allen during the 42–16 win.
 Butler got his third interception of the season by picking off Mike Glennon in a 31–10 Week 14 victory over the Jacksonville Jaguars.
 In Week 16 against the Green Bay Packers, Butler recorded his fourth interception of the season off a pass thrown by Aaron Rodgers during the 14–40 loss.
 He finished the 2020 season with 100 total tackles (86 solo), four interceptions, and 14 passes defended in 16 games and starts.

 In the Wild Card Round of the playoffs against the Baltimore Ravens, Butler intercepted a pass thrown by Lamar Jackson during the 13–20 loss.

 On March 10, 2021, the Titans released Butler.

 Arizona Cardinals

 On March 30, 2021, Butler signed a one-year contract with the Arizona Cardinals.

-On August 31, 2021, Butler decided to retire due to personal reasons.
-The Cardinals placed Butler on the reserve/retired list on the same day.
+On August 31, 2021, Butler decided to retire for personal reasons, and the Cardinals placed him on the reserve/retired list on the same day.
 On February 18, 2022, the Cardinals formally released Butler.

 New England Patriots (second stint)

-Butler signed a two-year contract with the New England Patriots on March 24, 2022, coming out of retirement.
-He was placed on injured reserve on August 16, 2022.
-He was released on August 25, 2022.
+Butler signed a two-year contract to return to the Patriots on March 24, 2022, coming out of retirement.
+He was placed on injured reserve on August 16 and was released nine days later.

-The Miami Dolphins hosted Butler for a workout on October 25, 2022.
+Retirement

+Butler announced his retirement from professional football on March 9, 2024.

+Legal issues

+Police and court records show the recently retired NFL star was arrested in North Providence, Rhode Island, on March 16, 2024, and charged March 21 with one count of driving under the influence.
+The arresting officer reported that he had observed a "strong odor of alcoholic beverage coming from his breath."
+According to the police report, Butler was also "sweating profusely" and had "extremely slurred and delayed speech along with severely bloodshot watery eyes."
+When asked if he had been drinking, Butler replied "Just take me to jail" and refused to take either a field sobriety test or breathalyzer.